Peru: Risk Assessment

 - Low level of public debt

-- Independence of its central bank; strong banking sector
+- Independence of the central bank

 - Tourist destination